Id Tech 4: MegaTexture rendering technology

 The original version of the id Tech 4 engine was designed for somewhat dark environments and was criticized for its perceived inability to handle extremely large daytime outdoor areas.
-The MegaTexture technology tackled this issue by introducing a means to create expansive outdoor scenes.
-By painting a single massive texture (32,768×32,768 pixels, though it has been extended to larger dimensions in recent versions of the MegaTexture technology) covering the entire polygon map and highly detailed terrain, the desired effects can be achieved.
+The MegaTexture technology (a form of clipmapping) tackled this issue.
+By painting a single massive texture (initially 32,768×32,768 pixels, later extended to larger dimensions in subsequent versions) covering the entire polygon map and highly detailed terrain, the desired effects can be achieved.
 The MegaTexture can also store physical information about the terrain such as the amount of traction in certain areas or indicate what sound effect should be played when walking over specific parts of the map. i.e. walking on rock will sound different from walking on grass.
 The first game utilizing MegaTexture is Enemy Territory: Quake Wars, based on the Tech 4 engine.
-All id Tech 5 and id Tech 6 games use MegaTexture, with the exception of The Evil Within which uses a new renderer.
-Brink, which uses a heavily modified version of id Tech 4 also uses virtual texturing.
+All id Tech 5 and id Tech 6 games use MegaTexture, with the exception of The Evil Within, which uses a new renderer.
+Brink, which uses a heavily modified version of id Tech 4, also uses virtual texturing.
 While the implementation is different from MegaTexture, it was inspired by it.